cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 > **note**: Now, changing the `radius` field of the first Sphere node does also modify the `boundingObject`.

-%figure "DEF-USE mechanism on the Sphere node called "BALL_GEOMETRY"."
+%figure "DEF-USE mechanism on the Sphere node called BALL_GEOMETRY."

 ![DEF-USE mechanism on the Sphere node called "BALL_GEOMETRY".](png/tutorial_def_use.png)